Kaoutar-n/Html-Test-Report/README.md

    ```bash
     pip install selenium
    ```
-   -Download a driver to interface with the chosen browser
+   -Download a driver to interface with your chosen browser

    -import unittest